demorsy/Mine-Sweeper/README.md

-This is my first project in Python.
+This is my first UI project in Python.
 Developed with using Tkinter and Turtle.